Modelling and simulation of fuel cell/ supercapacitor passive hybrid vehicle system

 Paper i proceeding, 2019

-The concept of passive hybridization system is to develop a single-stage power conversion topology in which fuel cell and supercapacitor can be directly coupled, leading to low cost and compactness in the absence of DC/DC converters.
-The paper deals with the modelling and simulation of a fuel cell drivetrain system with the passive connection to the supercapacitor.
-The powertrain component losses are modeled with a high level of detail, and they are functions of both speed and load.
-Illustrative results show that in the passive hybrid system, the supercapacitors can serve as a low-pass filter for fuel cells.
-As a result, the peak power requirement can be successfully achieved due to the lowered system impedance, and the fuel cell only needs to supply the average power during the drive cycle.
+The concept of the passive hybrid system is to develop a single-stage power conversion topology in which fuel cell and supercapacitor can be directly coupled, leading to low cost and compactness in the absence of DC/DC converters.
+The paper deals with the modelling and simulation of such a vehicle system.
+The powertrain component losses are modelled with a high level of detail, and they are functions of speed, torque and DC-link voltage.
+Different drive cycles divided into a low, middle, and high-speed category are used to evaluate the performance of the powertrain system.
+The wheel energy per distance and powertrain efficiency differs between the drive cycles due to the different speed and acceleration levels.
+Furthermore, the acceleration and WLTC characteristics of the powertrain system show that in the passive hybrid system, the supercapacitors can support fuel cells as a low-pass filter.
+As a result, the peak power requirement can be successfully achieved due to the lowered system impedance, and the fuel cell only needs to supply the average power during operation. © 2019 IEEE.